liip/LiipImagineBundle/Resources/doc/commands.md

 ## Remove cache

-All cache for a given paths will be lost:
+All cache for a given paths will be removed:

 ``` bash
 $ php app/console liip:imagine:cache:remove path1 path